bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 Chose this way if you are developing a backend-less application.

 These applications:
-  - could share data with other applications like BIMData Platform or any other third party app.
+  - could share data with other applications like BIMData Platform or any other third-party app.
   - must use **BIMData Connect users** credentials system.
-  - are usually mobile apps or small Javacript apps.
+  - are usually mobile apps or small Javascript apps.

 ➤ `Create a backend-less app`_